How to get your first job in Data Science?

 Good news — bad news.

 I will start with the bad one.
-The skills that they teach you at the universities in 90% of the cases are not really useful in real life data science projects.
+In 90% of cases, the skills that they teach you at the universities are not really useful in real life data science projects.
 As I’ve written about several times, in real projects these 4 data coding skills are needed:

 - bash/command line